Japanese cypress, also known as “hinoki”, is in the cypress family and grows naturally in Japan and parts of Taiwan.

 Hinoki Cypress Deeply Are Related In The Japanese Soul

-This can be said to be proof that Japanese people have found the charm of cypress as wood since ancient times.
+This can be said to be proof that Japanese people have found the charm of cypress as wood at the time already.

-To “Miyadaiku” -special carpenters who handle traditional Japanese structures, the wood means Hinoki cypress when they refer to the wood.
+To “Miyadaiku” -special carpenters who take care of traditional Japanese structures, the wood means Hinoki cypress when they refer to the wood.

 If you look at Horyuji Temple, the world’s oldest wooden structure, the temple still remains after 1,300 years.
 Thus, our ancestors knew how perfect a cypress was- has outstanding strength and durability, and has a beautiful grain and rich fragrance.
 Hinoki cypress, which has been an indispensable building material for shrines and temples since ancient times, is truly a sacred tree.